reservoir-labs/oracle/README.md

 ## Audits

-These contracts have been audited by TBD and TBD auditing firm.
+These contracts have been [audited](audits/) by Cantina in December 2024.

 ## License